-For Beginners® is the graphic nonfiction series that deconstructs complex ideas making them accessible to the everyday reader.
+For Beginners® is a graphic nonfiction series that deconstructs complex ideas.
 Every book in the series serves one purpose: to present the works of great thinkers and subjects alike in a straightforward, accessible manner.
-With subjects ranging from philosophy, to politics, to art and beyond, the For Beginners series covers a range of topics in a humorous comic book-style.
-Every book takes a comprehensible approach that respects the intelligence of its audience condensing important ideas so readers can know more and read less.
+With subjects ranging from philosophy to politics, art, and beyond, the For Beginners series covers a range of topics in a humorous comic book-style.
+Every book takes a comprehensive approach that respects the intelligence of its audience.

 Dedicated to Glenn Thompson, the inventor and the inspiration for the series.